-- (j) "Housing development," as used in this section, means one or more groups of projects for residential units constructed in the planned development of the County.
-For the purposes of this section, "housing development" also includes either (1) a project to substantially rehabilitate and convert an existing commercial building to residential use, or (2) the substantial rehabilitation of an existing multi-family dwelling, as defined in subdivision (d) of section 65863.4 of the Government Code, where the result of the rehabilitation would be a net increase in available residential units.
+- (j) "Housing development," as used in this section, means one or more groups of projects for residential units constructed in the County.
+For the purposes of this section, "housing development" also includes either (1) a project to substantially rehabilitate and convert an existing non-residential building to residential use, or (2) the substantial rehabilitation of an existing multi-family dwelling, as defined in subdivision (d) of section 65863.4 of the Government Code, where the result of the rehabilitation would be a net increase in available residential units.
 For the purpose of calculating a density bonus, the residential units do not have to be based upon individual subdivision maps or parcels.
-The density bonus shall be permitted in geographic areas of the housing development other than the areas where the units for the lower-income households are located. - (k) The granting of a concession or incentive shall not be interpreted, in and of itself, to require a general plan amendment, zoning change or other discretionary approval. - (1) For the purposes of this chapter, concession or incentive means any of the following: - (1) A reduction in site development standards or a modification of zoning code requirements or architectural design requirements that exceed the minimum building standards approved by the California Building Standards Commission as provided in part 2.5 (commencing with section 18901) of division 13 of the Health and Safety Code, including, but not limited to, a reduction in setback and square footage requirements and in the ratio of vehicular parking spaces that would otherwise be required. - (2) Approval of mixed use zoning in conjunction with the housing project if commercial, office, industrial or other land uses will reduce the cost of the housing development and if the commercial, office, industrial or other land uses are compatible with the housing project and the existing or planned development in the area where the proposed housing project will be located. - (3) Other regulatory incentives or concessions proposed by the applicant/developer or the County that result in identifiable and actual cost reductions.
-This section does not limit or require the provision of direct financial incentives for the housing development, including the provision of publicly owned land, by the County, or the waiver of fees or dedication requirements.
+Density bonus units need not be constructed in the same project area as affordable units. - (k) For the purposes of this chapter, concession or incentive means any of the following: - (1) A reduction in site development standards or a modification of zoning code requirements or architectural design requirements that exceed the minimum building standards approved by the California Building Standards Commission as provided in part 2.5 (commencing with section 18901) of division 13 of the Health and Safety Code, including, but not limited to, a reduction in setback and square footage requirements and in the ratio of parking spaces that would otherwise be required. - (2) Approval of mixed use zoning in conjunction with the housing project if commercial, office, industrial or other land uses will reduce the cost of the housing development and if the commercial, office, industrial or other land uses are compatible with the housing project and the existing or planned development in the area where the proposed housing project will be located. - (3) Other regulatory incentives or concessions proposed by the applicant/developer or the County that result in identifiable and actual cost reductions.
+This section does not limit or require the provision of direct financial incentives for the housing development, including the provision of publicly owned land, by the County, or the waiver of fees or dedication requirements. - (m) If an applicant/developer agrees to construct both twenty percent of the total units for lower-income households and ten percent of the total units for very low-income households, the developer is entitled to only one density bonus and at least one additional concession or incentive identified in section 65913.4 of the Government Code, although the County may, at its discretion, grant more than one density bonus. - (n) For the purposes of this section, the following definitions shall apply: - (1) "Development standard" means any ordinance, general plan element, specific plan or other local condition, law, policy, resolution or regulation.

-- (m) If an applicantl/developer agrees to construct both twenty percent of the total units for lower-income households and ten percent of the total units for very low-income households, the developer is entitled to only one density bonus and at least one additional concession or incentive identified in section 65913.4 of the Government Code, although the County may, at its discretion, grant more than one density bonus. - (n) For the purposes of this section, the following definitions shall apply: - (1) "Development standard" means any ordinance, general plan element, specific plan or other local condition, law, policy, resolution or regulation. - (2) "Maximum allowable residential density" means the density allowed under the zoning ordinance.
+(2) "Maximum allowable residential density" means the density allowed under the zoning ordinance, excluding bonus units permitted under this section.